Kyle-Spier-Swenson/kyle.software/index.md

 ---
 #### [Extensive system for publishing game logs](/game_logs)

-My Head Admins approached me about publicizing a filtered version of our game round logs for various ends.
+My Head In-Game-Administrators approached me about publicizing a filtered version of our game round logs for various ends.

 I over engineered the system purely to avoid having to build a front end.